BhoomiLohana/piza-Sales-powerbi-project/README.md

 Bottom 5 by Orders

-📌 Key Findings:
+Key Findings:

-Thai Chicken Pizza generates highest revenue.
+Thai Chicken Pizza generates the highest revenue.

-Classic Deluxe has highest order frequency.
+Classic Deluxe has the highest order frequency.

-Brie Carre performs lowest across multiple KPIs.
+Brie Carre is the lowest performing product.

-Underperforming pizzas may require marketing or removal strategy.
+Underperforming pizzas may require promotional strategy or menu optimization.

 🛠 Tools & Technologies Used